-Per the Medicare guidelines on Intermittent Urinary Catheterization, any patient who utilizes intermittent catheters can receive one sterile urological catheter and one packet of lubricant for each catheterization.
+Per the Medicare guidelines for intermittent urinary catheterization, any person who utilizes intermittent catheters can receive one sterile intermittent catheter and one packet of lubricant for each catheterization.

-- Physician prescriptions should reflect the actual number of times a patient catheterizes per day. - Medicare will cover one catheter per cathing episode up to a maximum of 200 intermittent catheters per month: - A4351: Intermittent urinary catheter with straight tip - A4352: Intermittent urinary catheter with Coudé/Tiemann tip When a coudé tip catheter (A4352) is used there must be documentation in your medical record stating why the patient cannot use a straight tip catheter. - A4353: Intermittent urinary catheter, with insertion supplies With qualifying documentation in your medical record stating why the patient needs this.
+- Physician orders should reflect the actual number of times you catheterize per day. - Medicare will cover up to a maximum of 200 intermittent catheters per month with the following codes: - A4351: Intermittent urinary catheter with straight tip, with or without coating - A4352: Intermittent urinary catheter with Coudé/Tiemann tip, with or without coating

+When a coudé tip catheter (A4352) is used, there must be documentation in your medical record of the medical necessity for that catheter rather than a straight tip catheter.